R2D2-2019/internal_communication/README.md

 * char array's that are used to send strings
 * all the other arrays

-The array you want to optimise **ALWAYS** has to be at the end of the struct.
+The array you want to optimise **ALWAYS** has to be at the end of the `struct`.
 If the optimalisation breaks the rule of ordering sizes from large to small contact: @LRstudent or @itzandroidtab and mention this in the comments / PR.

 ##### String optimising
 When you want to have an char array to send strings we can add the `R2D2_OPTIMISE_STRING` macro to the `R2D2_INTERNAL_FRAME_HELPER`.
 We have to put two things in the `R2D2_OPTIMISE_STRING` macro.